 - 4.4.1.
 The Chief Financial Officer will maintain a cash-flow system and ensure that funds not immediately required are invested daily. - 4.4.2.
-All Executive Directors and Office Managers, shall in this regard, furnish the Chief Financial Officer with their respective cash-flow needs of all payments in excess of R 100 000, clearly indicating possible future dates of payments, as well as any possible inflow of cash from other sources of finance arranged by Directorates themselves.
+All Executive Directors and Office Managers, shall in this regard, furnish the Chief Financial Officer, at the time of the budget compilation, with their respective cashflow needs of all payments in excess of R 100 000, clearly indicating possible future dates of payments, as well as any possible inflow of cash from other sources of finance arranged by Directorates themselves.